AI-LENS/usdm-bc-mapper/README.md

 # USDM Biomedical Concept Mapper

-A Python tool for automatically mapping activities in USDM (Unified Study Data Model) files to CDISC (Clinical Data Interchange Standards Consortium) biomedical concepts using AI-powered semantic search and LLM-based matching.
+A Python tool for automatically mapping activities in USDM (Unified Study Data Model) files to CDISC biomedical concepts using AI-powered semantic search and LLM-based matching.

 ## What does this project do?